 Assisted Living Costs

-Assisted living facilities are on a private payment model, so it’s a lot harder to get estimates compared to nursing homes.
+Assisted living communities are on a private pay model, so it’s a lot harder to get estimates compared to nursing homes.

 But according to seniorhousingnews.com the “…national median cost for a one-bedroom unit in a private-pay assisted living community is now $4,300 per month…”